pawelzny/pawelzny.github.io/_posts/2018-02-19-free-ssl-certificates.md

 Read more about installation in official documentation [https://certbot.eff.org/docs/install.html](https://certbot.eff.org/docs/install.html)

 Before you go with Certbot, make sure you have already configured your domain without SSL.
-Domain is pointing to server IP, and you have access to website over http.
+Domain is pointing to server IP, and you have access to website over HTTP.

 In most cases you only have to run Certbot and follow the instructions.
 However when I ran Certbot with default arguments I had trouble with permissions and authentication.